My early interest in the power of the mind

 Hypnotherapy has a reach that is as wide and broad as is the power of our human potential.
 It is a field that is mushrooming today as the scientific world of neuroscience reveals to what extent our mind truly is adaptable to helping us achieve what we aspire to.

 I am a Canadian and have been living and working in Hong Kong since 1989.
 In Canada, I was in Marketing Management for 20 years with small consultancies and large multinationals.
-In Hong Kong, I was also a writer and publisher for 10 years.
-Hypnotherapy changed my life.
+In Hong Kong, as well as being a hypnotherapist, I was also a writer and publisher.